40 Medium Dog Breeds to Fit Any Family

 Australian shepherd

 Dr. Wooten warns that if Australian Shepherds don’t get enough exercise, they can become destructive and develop bad habits, so make sure you have the time to get active.
-They do shed a lot and require regular brushing and grooming.
+They do shed a lot and require regular brushing and grooming, however.

 Breed overview